-As of June 30, 2018, the City invested in LAIF, which had invested 2.67% of the pool investments in Structured Notes and Asset-Backed Securities.
+As of June 30, 2020, the City invested in LAIF, which had invested 3.37% of the pool investments in Structured Notes and Asset-Backed Securities compared to 1.77% in the previous year.
 The City reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
-The fair value of LAIF was calculated by applying a factor of .998126869 to the total investments held by LAIF.
+The fair value of LAIF was calculated by applying a factor of 1.004912795 to the total investments held by LAIF.